Your Guide to Preparing for a Stairlift Installation

 If you don’t have a downstairs bathroom, it may benefit you to ask a neighbour if you can pay their home a visit if you need to.
 It could take a whole morning or afternoon to fit your stairlift and during this time you won’t be able to access the stairs easily.
 Make sure this doesn’t cause an issue by making arrangements with a neighbour or friend who lives nearby.

 Your stairlift installers will need to walk from their vehicle to your staircase easily throughout the day, so make sure there’s a clear pathway through your home.
-They will also need to bring lift parts and tools through the house so try to clear as many obstructions out of the way as you can.
-During the initial consultation, your lift installers will also figure out the safest and easiest access route so this is something you can discuss with them.
+They will also need to bring lift parts and tools through the house, so try to clear as many obstructions out of the way as you can.

 If you have a driveway, keep this clear too.
 This will make it easier for your lift installers to move the tools and equipment they need in and out of your house.